kevL/nwn2_Chatter/ReadMe.txt

 specifications.

 The data is laid out in a table with four cols:
-1. Voice
+1. Voice (static)
-2. Resref
+2. Resref (editable)
-3. Strref
+3. Strref (editable)
-4. Talk-entry
+4. Talk-entry in talktable per 3.
+Strref

 A resref shall be ASCII alphanumeric or underscore characters only, or blank.
 A strref shall be 0 or a positive integer less than 33,554,432 (0..16,777,215